holomekc/bosch-smart-home-bridge-java/README.md

 ## Progress
 - [x] Allow communication if client is already paired
 - [x] Pair a new client
-- [ ] Add some methods to client
+- [x] Add some methods to client
-- [ ] Add an abstract method to client to allow direct communication
+- [x] Add an abstract method to client to allow direct communication
+- [ ] typed client as wrapper or models which wrap JsonNode
 - [ ] javadoc and other documentation

 ## Examples